-(e) on vai dis and dei riable remuneration and a cussion of the bank's policy remuneration payment to (f) for (i.e oth util scription of the different ms of variable remuneration e. cash, shares, ESOPs and ther forms) that the bank izes and the rationale for ng these different forms. of cash only.
-There is no remuneration in the form of Quantitative disclosures (The quantitative disclosures should only cover Whole Time Directors / (g) Number of meetings held by the Remuneration Committee during the financial year and remuneration paid to its members.
-Number of meetings held by the Remuneration Committee is one.
-The total remuneration paid to its members was ₹48000/-, as sitting fee, being ₹ 8000/- per member excluding MD & CEO.
-Chief Executive Officer / Other Risk Takers) (n) Number of employees having received a variable remuneration award during the financial year.
+(e) A discussion of the bank's policy on deferral and vesting of rervariable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting. muneration payment to (f) forms of variable remuneration (i.e. cash, shares, ESOPs and re The remuneration is in the form of cash only.
+There is no emuneration in the form of Shares, ESOP and other forms.
+Quantitative disclosures (The quantitative disclosures should only cover Whole Time Directors / (g) the Remuneration R Number of meetings held by the Remuneration Committee is NIL.
+Chief Executive Officer / Other Risk Takers) (h) Number of employees Naving received a variable remuneration award during the financial year.
 Nil Number and total amount of sign-on awards made during the financial year.
 Nil Details of guaranteed bonus, if any, paid as joining / sign on bonus.
 Nil Details of severance pay, in addition to accrued benefits, if any.
-Nil Total amount of outstanding deferred remuneration, split into cash, shares and share- linked instruments and other forms.
-Nil Total amount of deferred remuneration paid out in the financial year.
-Nil

-(j j) Breakdown of amount of remuneration awards for the financial year to show fixed and variable, deferred and non-deferred.
-Nil () k) Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and / or implicit adjustments.
+Nil (i) Total amount of outstanding deferred remuneration, split into cash, shares and sharelinked instruments and other forms.
+Nil Total amount of deferred N remuneration paid out in the financial year.
+Nil j) Breakdown of amount of remuneration awards for the financial year to show fixed and variable, deferred and non-deferred.
+Nil ((k) Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and / or implicit adjustments.
 Nil Total amount of reductions during the financial year due to ex- post explicit adjustments.
 Nil Total amount of reductions during the financial year due to ex- post implicit adjustments.
 Nil